 History

-2007-08: Was forced into the starting role for the Brampton Battalion early on in the season due to injuries and later split the duties with Bryan Pitton.
+2007-08: Patrick Killeen was forced into the starting role for the Brampton Battalion early on in the season due to injuries and later split the duties with Bryan Pitton.
 He posted 20 wins in 34 games and a .908 save percentage.
+Killeen was chosen by the Pittsburgh Penguins in the sixth round, 180th overall, of the 2008 NHL Draft.

 2008-09: Killeen split starting duties with Brandon Foote and Thomas McCollum, managing a 19-11-2 record, a 2.85 GAA, and a .888 save percentage.